-Peninsula Clean Energy (PCE) will deliver cleaner, greener electricity at lower rates.
+Peninsula Clean Energy (PCE) is delivering cleaner, greener electricity at lower rates.
 You can choose between two different product options, ECOplus and ECO100.
 Each product has a different amount of sustainable energy from renewable sources like solar and wind.

-ECOplus is our default electric option, in which you’ll be automatically enrolled during your designated phase.
+ECOplus is our default electric option, in which you are automatically enrolled.

 - Lower rates than what you currently pay PG&E

 - 50% of your electricity will come from renewables

 ECO100 is for those who want to reduce their carbon footprint even more and help make the greatest impact in reducing greenhouse gas emissions.